ankitects/ankimobile-docs/more.md

 you have an older device and notice AnkiMobile crashing frequently after installing a font, you may have exceeded your device’s memory limits.

+We have had reports from one user that no more than 3 fonts could be embedded - this may be a limitation imposed by the system web libraries.
+If you need access to lots of fonts, you may want to look at installing the fonts into iOS instead.

 ## Night Mode Styling

 By using the Edit Card Template action, it is possible to customize how